whyrsm/whyrsm/README.md

 I'm a product manager who codes.

 I've always coded on the side.
 Grinding HackerRank (before AI coding agent hype), contributing to systems for social projects, messing with SQL to escape PRDs.
 But the last time I shipped something commercial by myself?
-Laravel 7, Bootstrap 4.
+It was Laravel 7 & Bootstrap 4.
 That was 2020 😅

 Then I discovered AI coding assistants in mid 2025.
 Complete 180.

-In the last 6 months, I've shipped 4 production systems through [Kav & Co](https://kav.co.id).
+In the last 6 months, I've shipped 4 production systems through [Kav & Co](https://kav.co.id) (my solo venture).
 Boring problems, not fancy, but useful.
 Helping real businesses work better:

 - A garment manufacturer coordinating through spreadsheets, WhatsApp, and chaos.
 Now has structured workflows where everyone sees the same truth.

 - A wholesale distributor blind to their own business.
 Now has POS and accounting synced into one dashboard.
 Stock levels, branch performance, all visible.